BD2KGenomics/cgcloud/README.rst

 CGHub Cloud Utils (officially, cghub-cloud-utils) manages virtual machines in Amazon's Elastic Compute Cloud.
-Each virtual machine (*box*) is automatically provisioned with operating system and application software such that it can function in one of several predefined roles, e.g. as a continuous integration server, for running tests or as a build server for creating platform-specific builds of CGHub's client applications.
+Each virtual machine (*box*) is automatically provisioned with operating system and application software such that it can function in one of several predefined ``roles``, e.g. as a continuous integration server, for running tests or as a build server for creating platform-specific builds of CGHub's client applications.
+Multiple boxes performing a variety of roles can collaborate with each other inside a ``namespace``.
+Cloud resources such as EC2 instances, volumes and images can be isolated from each other by using separate namespaces.

 Quickstart
 ==========